addinnabilal/Word-Search-Puzzle/Tucil1_ 13520045/README.md

 A 2D word search program using C++ brute-force algorithm.

 ## Devide Requirements
-1. g++ compiler installed
+1. g++ compiler installed (to compile the program only)
-2. c++ programming languange

 ## How to run?
 (LOCAL)
-1. (First use only): Clone this repository, then change directory to bin. `cd bin`
+1. (First use only): Clone this repository, then change directory to bin `cd Tucil1_13520045/bin`
 2. Run the program by writing `./main`
 3. Insert your configuration file name